Laxmi Poruri

+Early life and education

 Poruri was born in Guntur, India and raised in Central California where, from a very young age, she was known as a tennis prodigy.
 In 1986, she won the Orange Bowl, beating Monica Seles in the final.
 At age 15, she played her first US Open where she lost to Katerina Maleeva in the 2nd round.
 She attended Stanford University from 1990 to 1994 on a full athletic scholarship, where she was a four-time All-American athlete, the 1994 Player of the Year, and the top-ranked women's collegiate tennis player in the country.

+Career

 After graduating from Stanford, Poruri played professional tennis for several years.
 Upon retiring from professional tennis, Poruri taught English for a year in Boston, MA.
 Poruri then attended McGill University in Canada, where she received her MBA.
 Poruri worked on Wall Street for two years before returning to California in 2004.

+Personal life

 As of 2015, she resides in Austin, TX with her husband, Ajay Madan, a corporate and securities lawyer, and daughter.